un-nf/404/README.md

 ### Consistent fingerprints

 This proxy allows you to experiment with browser-visible fingerprint mutation.
-Client identification is getting scary precise and the public does not have the tools to remain private with implementations of policies like Chat Control.
+Client identification is getting scary precise and the public does not have the tools to remain private, especially with the implementation of policies like Chat Control.

 A small win, I am getting consistently spoofed values from the following fingerprinting websites:
 1. https://demo.fingerprint.com/playground